Now Reading

 Why Are So Many People Quick to Question Celebrity Faith?

-He’s being honest and transparent.
-Some Christians may take issue with his use of profanity or the choices he’s made in the past, but in light of a desire to live more like Christ and embrace faith, those things should be trivial.
-This is a person who isn’t afraid of how he’s perceived; he’s just trying to be honest.
+Some Christians may take issue with celebrities like Von D and Brand’s past choices, but in light of a desire to live more like Christ and embrace faith, those things should be trivial.
+These are real people who are just trying to be honest about their own journey to God.

 And for some Christians, that’s a problem.